Home

 if (P_proj_raster.y == height) P_proj_raster.y = height - 1;

-This conversion process is explained in detail in the lesson 3D Viewing: the Pinhole Camera Model.
+This conversion process is elaborated in the lesson 3D Viewing: The Pinhole Camera Model.

-There are a few things to notice in this code.
-First that the original point P, the projected point in screen space, and NDC space all use the Vec3f or Vec2f types in which the coordinates are defined as real (floats).
-However, the final point in raster space uses the Vec2i type in which coordinates are defined as integers (the coordinate of a pixel in the image).
-Arrays in programming, are 0-indexed, thereby, the coordinates of a point in raster point should never be greater than the width of the image minus one or the image height minus one.
-However, this may happen when P's coordinates in screen space are exactly 1 in either dimension.
-The code checks this case (lines 14-15) and clamps the coordinates to the right range if it happens.
-Also, the origin of the NDC space coordinate is located in the lower-left corner of the image, but the origin of the raster space system is located in the upper-left corner (see figure 3).
-Therefore, the y coordinate needs to be inverted when converted from NDC to raster space (check the difference between lines 8 and 9 in the code).
+A few key points should be noted in this code.
+Firstly, the original point \(P\), the projected point in screen space, and NDC space all utilize the Vec3f or Vec2f types, wherein the coordinates are defined as real numbers (floats).
+However, the final point in raster space uses the Vec2i type, where coordinates are integers (representing pixel coordinates in the image).
+Programming arrays are 0-indexed, meaning the coordinates of a point in raster space should never exceed the image width minus one or the image height minus one.
+This situation may occur when \(P's\) coordinates in screen space are exactly 1 in either dimension.
+The code addresses this case (lines 14-15), clamping the coordinates to the appropriate range if necessary.
+Additionally, the origin of the NDC space is located in the lower-left corner of the image, whereas the origin of the raster space system is in the upper-left corner (refer to Figure 3).
+Thus, the \(y\) coordinate needs to be inverted when converting from NDC to raster space (note the adjustment between lines 8 and 9 in the code).

-But why do we need this conversion?
-To solve the visibility problem we will use the following method:
+Why is this conversion necessary?
+To solve the visibility problem, we employ the following method:

-The list needs to be sorted because points are not necessarily ordered in depth when projected onto the screen.
-Assuming you insert points by adding them at the top of the list, you may project a point B further from the eye than a point A, after you projected A. In which case B will be the first point in the list, even though its distance to the eye, is greater than the distance to A. Thus sorting is required.
+The list needs to be sorted because points are not necessarily ordered by depth when projected onto the screen.
+If points are inserted by adding them at the top of the list, it's possible to project a point \(B\) that is further from the eye than a point \(A\) after \(A\) has been projected.
+In such cases, \(B\) would be the first point in the list, despite being further from the eye than \(A\), necessitating sorting.

-An algorithm based on this approach is called a depth sorting algorithm (a self-explanatory name).
-The concept of depth ordering is the base of all rasterization algorithms.
-Quite a few exist among the most famous of which are:
+An algorithm based on this method is called a depth sorting algorithm—a self-explanatory term.
+The concept of depth ordering is fundamental to all rasterization algorithms.
+Among the most renowned are:

-Keep in mind that while this may sound like old fashion to you, all graphics cards are using one implementation of the z-buffer algorithm, to produce images.
-These algorithms (at least z-buffering) are still commonly used today.
+Keep in mind that although this may sound old-fashioned to you, all graphics cards use at least one implementation of the z-buffer algorithm to produce images.
+These algorithms, especially z-buffering, are still commonly used today.

-• If the distance from the current point to the eye z' is smaller than the distance z stored in the pixel the point projects to, then update z with z'.
-If z' is greater than z, then the point is located further away from the point currently stored for that pixel.
+• If the distance from the current point to the eye, \(z'\), is smaller than the distance \(z\) stored in the pixel the point projects to, then update \(z\) with \(z'\).
+If \(z'\) is greater than \(z\), then the point is located further away than the point currently stored for that pixel.

-You can see that, you can get the same result without having to store a list of visible points and sorting them out at the end.
-So why did we use one?
-We used one because, in our example, we just assume that all points in the scene were opaque.
+This shows that you can achieve the same result without having to store a list of visible points and sorting them out at the end.
+So, why did we use one?
+We used one because, in our example, we assumed that all points in the scene were opaque.
 But what happens if they are not fully opaque?
-If several semi-transparent points project to the same pixel, they may be visible throughout each other.
-In this particular case, it is necessary to keep track of all the points visible through that particular pixel, sort them out by distance, and use a special compositing technique (we will learn about this in the lesson on the REYES algorithm) to blend them correctly.
+If several semi-transparent points project onto the same pixel, they may be visible through each other.
+In this case, it is necessary to keep track of all the points visible through that particular pixel, sort them by distance, and use a special compositing technique (which we will learn about in the lesson on the REYES algorithm) to blend them correctly.

 Ray Tracing to Solve the Visibility Problem: How Does It Work?

-Figure 4: in raytracing, we explicitly trace rays from the eye down into the scene.
+Figure 4: In ray tracing, we explicitly trace rays from the eye into the scene.
 If the ray intersects some geometry, the pixel the ray passes through takes the color of the intersected object.

-With rasterization, points are projected onto the screen to find their respective position on the image plane.
-But we can look at the problem the other way around.
-Rather than going from the point to the pixel, we can start from the pixel and convert it into a point on the image plane (we take the center of the pixel and convert its coordinates defined in raster space to screen space).
-This gives us P'.
-We can then trace a ray starting from the eye, passing through P', and extend it down into the scene (by default we will assume that P' is the center of the pixel).
-If we find that the ray intersects an object, then we know that the point of intersection P is the point visible through that pixel.
-In short, ray tracing is a method to solve the point's visibility problem, by the mean of explicitly tracing rays from the eye down into the scene.
+With rasterization, points are projected onto the screen to find their respective positions on the image plane.
+However, we can approach the problem from the opposite direction.
+Rather than going from the point to the pixel, we start with the pixel and convert it into a point on the image plane (taking the center of the pixel and converting its coordinates from raster space to screen space).
+This results in \(P'\).
+We then trace a ray starting from the eye, passing through \(P'\), and extending it down into the scene (assuming \(P'\) is the center of the pixel).
+If the ray intersects an object, then the intersection point, \(P\), is the point visible through that pixel.
+In short, ray tracing is a method to solve the point's visibility problem by explicitly tracing rays from the eye into the scene.

-Note that in a way, ray tracing and rasterization are a reflection of each other.
-They are based on the same principle, but ray tracing is going from the eye to the object, while rasterization goes from the object to the eye.
-While they make it possible to find which point is visible for any given pixel in the image (they give the same result in that respect), implementing them requires solving very different problems.
-Ray tracing is more complicated in a way because it requires solving the ray-geometry intersection problem.
-Do we even have a way of finding the intersection of a ray with geometry?
-While it might be possible to find a way of computing whether or not a ray intersects a sphere, can we find a similar method to compute the intersection of a ray with a cone for instance?
-And what about another shape, and what about NURBS, subdivision surfaces, and implicit surfaces?
-As you can see, ray tracing can be used as long as a technique exists to compute the intersection of a ray with any type of geometry a scene might contain (or your renderer might support).
+Note that, in a way, ray tracing and rasterization reflect each other.
+They are based on the same principle, but ray tracing goes from the eye to the object, while rasterization goes from the object to the eye.
+While they both identify which point is visible for any given pixel in the image, implementing them requires solving very different problems.
+Ray tracing is more complicated because it involves solving the ray-geometry intersection problem.
+Can we find a way to compute whether a ray intersects a sphere, a cone, or another shape, including NURBS, subdivision surfaces, and implicit surfaces?

-Over the years, a lot of research was put into efficient ways of computing the intersection of rays with the simplest of all possible shapes - the triangle - but also directly ray tracing other types of geometry: NURBS, implicit surfaces, etc. However, one possible alternative to supporting all geometry types is to convert all geometry to a single geometry representation before the rendering process starts, and have the renderer only test the intersection of rays with that one geometry representation.
-Because triangles are an ideal rendering primitive, most of the time, all geometry is converted to triangles meshes, which means that rather than implementing a ray-object intersection test per geometry type, you only need to test for the intersection of rays with triangles.
-This has many advantages:
+Over the years, much research has been devoted to finding efficient ways of computing the intersection of rays with the simplest of all shapes—the triangle—as well as directly ray tracing other types of geometry like NURBS and implicit surfaces.
+Another approach is to convert all geometry into a single geometry representation before the rendering process begins, allowing the renderer to only test the intersection of rays with this unified representation.
+Since triangles are an ideal rendering primitive, typically, all geometry is converted to triangle meshes.
+This means instead of implementing a ray-object intersection test for each geometry type, you only need to test the intersection of rays with triangles, which has many advantages:

-Figure 5: the principle of acceleration structure consists of dividing space into sub-regions.
+Figure 5: The principle of an acceleration structure consists of dividing space into sub-regions.
 As the ray travels from one sub-region to the next, we only need to check for a possible intersection with the geometry contained in the current sub-region.
-Instead of testing all the objects in the scene, we can only test for those contained in the sub-regions the ray passes through.
-This leads to potentially saving a lot of ray-geometry intersection tests which are costly.
+Instead of testing all the objects in the scene, we can test only those contained in the sub-regions the ray passes through.
+This leads to potentially saving a lot of ray-geometry intersection tests, which are costly.

-We already talked a few times about the difference between ray tracing and rasterization.
-Why would you choose one or the other?
-As mentioned before, to sort the visibility problem, rasterization is faster than ray tracing.
+We have already discussed the differences between ray tracing and rasterization a few times.
+Why would you choose one over the other?
+As mentioned before, for solving the visibility problem, rasterization is faster than ray tracing.
 Why is that?
-Converting geometry to make it work with the rasterization algorithm takes eventually some time, but projecting the geometry itself is very fast (it just takes a few multiplications, additions, and divisions).
+Converting geometry to make it work with the rasterization algorithm eventually takes some time, but projecting the geometry itself is very fast (it just takes a few multiplications, additions, and divisions).
 In comparison, computing the intersection of a ray with geometry requires far more instructions and is, therefore, more expensive.
 The main difficulty with ray tracing is that render time increases linearly with the amount of geometry the scene contains.
 Because we have to check whether any given ray intersects any of the triangles in the scene, the final cost is then the number of triangles multiplied by the cost of a single ray-triangle intersection test.
 Hopefully, this problem can be alleviated by the use of an acceleration structure.
-The idea behind acceleration structures is that space can be divided into subspaces (for instance you can divide a box containing all the geometry to form a grid - each cell of that grid represents a sub-space of the original box) and that objects can be sorted depending on the sub-space they fall into.
-This idea is illustrated in figure 5.
+The idea behind acceleration structures is that space can be divided into subspaces (for instance, you can divide a box containing all the geometry to form a grid - each cell of that grid represents a sub-space of the original box) and that objects can be sorted depending on the sub-space they fall into.
+This idea is illustrated in Figure 5.

-If these sub-spaces are significantly larger than the objects' average size, then it is likely that a subspace will contain more than one object (of course it all depends on how they are organized in space).
+If these sub-spaces are significantly larger than the objects' average size, then it is likely that a subspace will contain more than one object (of course, it all depends on how they are organized in space).
 Instead of testing all objects in the scene, we can first test if a ray intersects a given subspace (in other words, if it passes through that sub-space).
-If it does, we can then test if the ray intersects any of the objects it contains, but if it doesn't, we can then skip the ray-intersection test for all these objects.
-This leads to only testing a subset of the scene's geometry, which is saving time.
+If it does, we can then test if the ray intersects any of the objects it contains; but if it doesn't, we can then skip the ray-intersection test for all these objects.
+This leads to only testing a subset of the scene's geometry, which saves time.

-If acceleration structures can be used to accelerate ray tracing then isn't ray tracing superior to rasterization?
-Yes and no. First, it is still generally slower, but using an acceleration structure raises a lot of new problems.
+If acceleration structures can be used to accelerate ray tracing, then isn't ray tracing superior to rasterization?
+Yes and no. Firstly, it is still generally slower, but using an acceleration structure raises a lot of new problems.

 Summary